Skip to content

 Fire and Flammability Testing

-Fire and flammability testing saves lives, and it can also boost your product's market value of your product.
-Testing is a short- and long-term investments — it makes the product more versatile, more likely to reach different markets and better understood in terms of its potential fire hazards.
+Fire and flammability testing saves lives, and it can also boost your product's market value.
+Testing is a short- and long-term investment - it makes the product more versatile, more likely to reach different markets, and better understood in terms of its potential fire hazards.

-VTEC Laboratories offer a range of flammability and fire testing services suited for various types of material components.
-Ensuring your materials and products meet industry regulations and safety standards — as well as your own — is critical, so we aim to meet all of your fire testing needs quickly and efficiently.
+VTEC Laboratories offers a range of flammability and fire testing services - including custom services - suited for various types of material components.
+Ensuring your materials and products meet industry regulations and high safety standards is critical, so we aim to meet all of your fire testing needs quickly and efficiently.

-Call us today at 718-542-8248 - to learn more about how we can assist you with your fire testing needs.
-We offer a two-week turnaround time on all tests with the ability to get you the results even sooner if a rush is requested.
+Contact us to learn more about how we can assist you with your fire testing needs.
+We offer a two-week turnaround time on all tests.
+Get your results even faster with rush services.

 What Is Fire and Flammability Testing?